joshukraine/ofreport.com/content/articles/2020-04-29-love-story-cafe.md

 date: "2020-04-29"
 author: "Kelsie Steele"
 cover: "https://res.cloudinary.com/dnkvsijzu/image/upload/v1588164627/OFReport/2020-04-29-love-story-cafe/love-story-cafe-12-6_ol9d4r.jpg"
-caption: "God has recently opened some new doors for Joshua and I to share our love story, encouraging others to follow God’s guidance in marriage and family."
+caption: "God recently opened some new doors for Joshua and I to share our love story, encouraging others to follow God’s guidance in marriage and family."
 preview: >
   Dinnerware clinked and the chic restaurant dining room hummed with the activity of about 50 people: couples dressed up to celebrate the 14th of February over a special dinner.
 “The Love Story Cafe”, a Valentine’s outreach hosted by God’s Design Church, was in full progress.
 Josh and I had supplied the “love story” part a few minutes earlier.
 tags: